 Without the autopilot, it's also pretty easy - just reduce power.
 How much?
-In this case, with our plane, to around 1600 RPM.
+In drop second notch of this case, with our plane, to around 1700 RPM.
 Again, it depends on many things - plane, elevation, winds, weight, ..., so you'll have to adjust things if you see the glide-slope needle start to move up or down.
 Like the localizer needle though, ... (are you ready?)
 DON'T CHASE IT.
 Watch how it's moving, then make your adjustment.